 Line tracking is a very popular robotics activity because it's fun to watch the robot go around and around a track.
 How does it work?
+Is it magic?
 Is it magnetic?

 This barcode activates Edison's 'Line tracking' program.
 The program uses Edison's line tracking sensor and motors to follow the edge of a black line.